"Twenty Questions" We Hear About Our Overnight Camp

 WHAT IS THE IDEAL LENGTH OF STAY AT HVC?

-First-timers note: Most campers – new or returning – attend for 4 weeks (26 days).
+First-timers note: Most campers – new or returning – attend for 4 weeks.
 A 2-week “intro” program welcomes some young people for a "first summer" of friendship and independence.
+“4-weeks” sounds daunting to a few families.
+What we know is that, after an initial adjustment period, with our support all HVC campers become successfully immersed in camp life.
 Please contact us to discuss your family's needs.
-While “4-weeks” sounds daunting to some families, after an initial adjustment period, all HVC campers have historically become successfully immersed in camp life.

 DO CAMPERS COME TO HVC ON THEIR OWN OR WITH A FRIEND?